Skip to main content

 Determining entity behavior

 Many entities that PostGraphile processes when generating a schema (for example: tables, columns, functions, types, etc.) have associated behaviors which influence whether and how that entity is exposed.
 You may influence their resulting behaviors by adding your own behavior strings to the entity, either directly or via smart tags/smart comments.
-For example, if you don't want users to be able to modify entries in the forums table, you might add a database comment such as comment on table forums is '@behavior -create -update -delete'; (this is just one of many ways of attaching behaviors).
+For example, if you don't want users to be able to modify entries in the forums table, you might add a database comment such as comment on table forums is '@behavior -insert -update -delete'; (this is just one of many ways of attaching behaviors).

 The final behavior string of an entity is made by concatenating the behavior strings from various sources; typically this follows the following pattern: